-At work, learning doesn’t occur only in a class or workshop or offsite.
+At work, learning doesn’t occur only in a class or workshop or online.
 It also occurs on the job – through trial and error, conversations, and observation, among other things.
 Wherever and however learning occurs, feedback is an essential element.
 But not all feedback helps people learn.
 Here I want to briefly summarize what helps and what doesn’t.